WindowsAzure-TrainingKit/HOL-WebServiceAndIdentity/HOL.md

 1. Open a Windows Explorer window and browse to the lab's **Source** folder.

-1. Double-click the **Setup.cmd** file in this folder to launch the setup process that will configure your environment and install the Visual Studio code snippets for this lab.
-This will also install the localhost certificate used in the second exercise by the local STS.
+1. Right click the **Setup.cmd** file and click **Run as administrator**.
+This will launch the setup process that will configure your environment and install the Visual Studio code snippets for this lab.

-1. If the User Account Control dialog is shown, confirm the action to proceed.

-1. The setup script will proceed with the certificates installation.
+1. Once you passed all the dependencies, the setup script will proceed with the certificates installation.
 Press **Y** if you want to continue with the required certificates installation.

 	> **Note:** If you already have a "localhost" certificate needed by another application, ensure to make a backup copy of it before continue with the lab's certificates installation.